The intrigue that followed a chance meeting with Oscar Wilde in 1882

 Not to be outdone, Oscar’s brother, Willie Wilde, now adds to the complexity.

-In 1891 he had married Mrs Frank Leslie, the proprietor of the very newspaper that published the illustration ‘A Scene at Long Beach’.
+In 1891 he had married Mrs Frank Leslie, the proprietor of the very newspaper that published the illustration in question: ‘A Scene at Long Beach’.
 A nice little conjunction.
-But the intrigue is that much later, in 1927, Natalie Barney met and cohabited with Dorothy Ierne Wilde, known as Dolly Wilde, Willie Wilde’s only daughter from his second marriage: Oscar’s only niece.
+But the intrigue is that much later, in 1927, Natalie Barney met and cohabited with Willie Wilde’s only daughter from his second marriage Dorothy Ierne Wilde, known as Dolly Wilde: Oscar’s only niece.
 The relationship was a passionate one for both Natalie and Dolly and continued until the latter’s death in 1941.

-Perhaps the most intrigue is provided by Oscar himself who, after having been present at the birth of these intertwined relationships, died not knowing anything about them.
+Perhaps most thought-provoking is provided by Oscar himself who, after having precipatetd these intertwined relationships, died not knowing anything about them.

 Numbering the characters 1—9 beginning at top left: